codenjoyme/codenjoy-namdreab/src/main/webapp/resources/namdreab/help/codenjoy-manual-en.md

 ### Negative impact

-- Hero that hits a wall, dies.
+- Hero that hits a rock, dies.
 - Hero that hits another hero, dies.
 - Hero must be at least two cells long or it dies.
 - Hero that eats a stone becomes three cells shorter, and, if that